clux/magic-forest/README.md

 #### Rust
 Rust impressively inches ahead of C++ with completely normal code.
 It all seems to come down to how many iterator operations you have to do.
 The original rust solution I saw online was not using `retain` and this saved quite a bit on performance.

-This feels like one of the cleanest and least magic implementations of the bunch.
+Perhaps the least magic implementation of the bunch.
+It's not as nice or short as python / haskell, but at least you can reason about its performance.

 Wrapping `forest.rs` inside a `cargo` built project provided no change in performance when building with `cargo build --release` despite more numerous compiler/linker flags.